SeaGL/av-linux/README.md

 This procedure was tested on one of the conference's streaming laptops; you may need to adjust otherwise.

 1. Write and boot a Fedora Silverblue (as of October 2024, version 40) installer.
+On conference laptops, the boot menu key is F12.
 2. Select Automatic partitioning and check the checkbox to free space by removing or resizing existing partitions.
 3. When prompted, remove **all** partitions, including and especially the EFI System Partition.
 4. Run the installer.